InnovatorNZ/CppGCPtr/README.md

 ./CppGCPtr
 ```

-Make sure you are using gcc 13 and above to support C++20 (so you will need to replace g++ with g++-13 in the above command as appropriate, if you don't have it you can install it like this)
+Make sure you are using gcc 13 or above to support C++20 (so you will need to replace g++ with g++-13 in the above command as appropriate, if you don't have it you can install it like this)

 ```bash
 sudo apt install g++-13